openstack/manila/doc/source/devref/launchpad.rst

 Project hosting with Launchpad
 ==============================

-`Launchpad`_ hosts the Manila project.
-The Manila project homepage on Launchpad is http://launchpad.net/manila.
+`Launchpad`_ hosts the manila project.
+The manila project homepage on Launchpad is http://launchpad.net/manila.

 Launchpad credentials